Dear Santa: North Pole Express letterbox arrives in Racine

 The red North Pole Express Delivery mailbox is set up and will be located outside of City Hall, 730 Washington Ave., until Tuesday, Dec.
 22.

 Kids of all ages are welcome to take part in the magic.
-Please include your name and address, and an elf will be sure to respond.
+They should include their name and address, and an elf will be sure to respond.

-“The City of Racine is excited to announce our new partnership, ensuring City of Racine residents can utilize the North Pole Express to get your letter to Santa prior to Dec.
-25,” Mayor Cory Mason said in a statement.
+This time of year can be very expensive if you don’t plan your finances, so here are four ways to save money this holiday season.

 Best Christmas movies of all time, according to critics